To open the Settings window, click the Application button in the upper left hand of Goverlan and select General Settings.

 Goverlan Reach Server

 The Goverlan Reach Server(GRS) settings section can be used to view the detection status of your Goverlan Reach Server.
-This section displays any detected Goverlan Reach Server and method of detection (DNS Zone or GPO).
+This section displays the detected Goverlan Reach Server and method of detection (DNS Zone or GPO).

 - Refresh – Detects/Refreshes Goverlan Reach Server Configuration/Status.